jonlawrence017/NBA-Playoffs-Series-Predictor-2025/README.md

 - Data preprocessing to clean and structure historical (1996-2024) and current (2024-2025) NBA stats.
 - Visualizations comparing lower and higher seed win predictions to analyze model performance.
 - Output tables for Tableau visualizations of playoff probabilities.

-This project is ideal for sports analytics enthusiasts, data scientists, or anyone interested in applying machine learning to NBA data.

 ## Repository Structure
 ```